-New Government driven standards (known as PAS 2035) came into effect from the 1st of July, meaning that householders who qualify for funded insulation through the Energy Company Obligation (ECO) scheme, can also benefit from the new requirement to have additional ventilation installed in their homes.
-Insulation and ventilation go hand in hand with each other under PAS 2035 standards and form a wider whole house approach to energy saving measures in the home.
+New Government driven standards (known as PAS 2035) came into effect on the 1st of July 2021, meaning that householders who qualify for funded insulation, for instance through schemes like the Energy Company Obligation (ECO), can also benefit from the new requirement to have additional ventilation installed in their homes.
+Insulation and ventilation go hand in hand with each other under PAS 2035 standards and form a wider whole-house approach to energy-saving measures in the home.

 There are different types of ventilation all of which help to improve the air quality in your home.
 This includes mechanical ventilation, in the form of extractor fans.